isaiah-v/knio/README.md

 # knio
 A Kotlin Coroutine NIO library.
-Rebuilding the `java.io` API with asynchronous Kotlin Coroutines using NIO.
+Rebuilding the java APIs with asynchronous Kotlin Coroutines using NIO.

 Kotlin Coroutines allows for asynchronous programming in a synchronous style without blocking threads, similar to async/await in C# or JavaScript.
-This library attempts to reimplement the `java.io` API using NIO and Kotlin Coroutines.
-Non-blocking I/O with a familiar API.
+This library attempts to reimplement some of the java I/O API (`java.io`, `java.net`) using NIO and Kotlin Coroutines.
+Non-blocking I/O with a familiar APIs.

 Reader Example: